Contributors Dropdown icon

 What is brand marketing?

 Effective brand marketing is about creating an emotional experience for customers that extends far beyond the product or service itself.
 This includes everything from a company's name and logo to its social media presence, website design, in-store experience, customer service interactions, packaging design, and even how employees dress.
-By building a unique identity through visuals, language, tone of voice, and storytelling, brands transport their audiences into worlds of possibilities that capture imaginations.
+By building a unique identity through brand marketing elements like visuals, language, tone of voice, and storytelling, brands transport their audiences into worlds of possibilities that capture imaginations.

-One way to conceptualize brand marketing is to consider it the ying to performance marketing's yang.
+One way to conceptualize brand marketing is to consider it the yin to performance marketing's yang.
 Performance marketing is focused on driving customers to perform immediate actions like clicks, conversions, and sales.
 It is inherently quantitative and data-driven with a short-term timeframe.
 Examples include pay-per-click (PPC) advertising, email marketing, ad retargeting, and affiliate marketing.

-Brand vs performance
+Brand marketing vs performance marketing

 Brand marketing is more long-term and qualitative in nature.
 Results are much harder to measure and don't manifest overnight.
 Instead, brand marketing seeks to build trust through sustained engagement and create an emotional connection that inspires loyalty and encourages customers to become brand advocates.
-Brand marketing tactics include establishing brand guidelines, creating memorable customer experiences, sponsoring events, crafting compelling content, activating brand ambassadors, and conducting public relations campaigns.
+Brand marketing strategies include establishing brand guidelines, creating memorable customer experiences, sponsoring events, crafting compelling content, activating brand ambassadors, and conducting public relations campaigns.

 Why is branding important?